 It was all very unrequited.
 We were eleven years old.
 Half of the fun was just being in love with someone.
 Nothing ever had to be done about it.

-By the time I got to the bottom of the pile, my heart had turned to something very small and very heavy.
+By the time I got to the bottom of the pile, my heart had clenched up into a tiny hard ball bearing.
 He hadn’t given me a card.
 There was no card from Andrew Wright in my pile.
 How could he?
 How could he … how could he have not written me a card?
 After all that we had shared?
 After the frozen pond?

 It was my first taste of that particular brand of dread, something that I perceive now as adult in nature.
-As in: My feelings are not reciprocated.
-How could that be?
-What will I do now?
+My feelings were clearly not reciprocated.
+How could that possibly be?
+And what will I do now with all of this feeling?

-It was an entirely new sensation, startling to me in its relentless awfulness.
+It was an entirely new sensation, startling to me in its relentless clarity.

 I thought I might have to get up and leave the classroom, which was abuzz with conversation and laughter and gossip, everybody wandering from desk to desk.
 I had a pile of cards in front of me, but not one from the boy I loved.
 I needed to get away and just be really really sad for a minute, maybe even cry, away from my classmates.
 Nobody must see my grief.
 Andrew must never ever know how much I had hoped for a Valentine from him.